-Your passengers rely on you to operate and maneuver the boat safely, so they are not in danger of going overboard if you turn too quickly and increase or decrease speed abruptly; your passenger's risk of being thrown overboard or about the boat.
+Your passengers rely on you to operate and maneuver the boat safely, so they are not in danger of going overboard if you turn too quickly and increase or decrease speed abruptly.
 When visibility becomes impaired because of weather, time of day, or high bow angle, you must slow down to have sufficient time to react if an emergency occurs.
 Nearby boats face similar risks in avoiding a collision with you.